valdavole/automation-diy/README.md

 5. Optionally run **2.
 Manual Throttle**.
 6. Run **3.
 Test Drive** for 0–100 km/h or 0–60 mph and top speed.
 7. Run **4.
 Track Simulation** for a comparable flying-lap result.
-8. Open **Settings → Save engine / vehicle as...** when you are happy with the build.
+8. Name your vehicle and open **Settings → Save engine / vehicle as...** when you are happy with the build.

 For a complete explanation of the interface, Settings, speed units, every tab, simulation mode, failure model, custom gearing, and Track Simulation, see **[USER_GUIDE.md](docs/USER_GUIDE.md)**.